Our Firelands Family, 2,300+ Strong, Across 7 Counties

 The Firelands Family Needs You

-We hire for a number of jobs in Sandusky, Ohio and nearby, as well as numerous career areas, and our job openings are constantly changing.
-Click below to begin your job search.
+We hire for a number of jobs in Sandusky, Norwalk, and nearby, as well as numerous career areas and medical center jobs.
+Our job openings are constantly changing.
+Click below to begin your search for medical center jobs.
 If you don’t see a job that matches your qualifications, check back in a few weeks to see if a relevant position has opened up.

 IMPORTANT JOB SEARCH TIP: The application process must be performed using Internet Explorer 11, Internet Explorer Edge, Firefox 54, or Safari 10.
 The use of other web browsers may cause the application process to fail.